souljaah/MathForm/README.md

 Exit Button: Easily close the app.

 Please note that while the app aims to be a useful resource, some formulas and answers may contain inaccuracies.
 I continually working to improve the content and appreciate your understanding.

+#Nooobieee

+#I'm not really good at coding, but I do understand how variables, syntax, and basic programming concepts work.
+I'm still learning, though.
+I took two weeks to study Flutter and create this simple app.
+If you're new to coding, like me, here are some resources that might help you understand coding better:

+#Codecademy: Offers interactive coding lessons for beginners.

+#FreeCodeCamp: Provides free coding courses and projects.

+#Coursera: Offers courses from universities on various programming topics.

+#Flutter Documentation: The official documentation is a great place to start learning about Flutter